 Accounts Payable Automation Software Saves Thousands of Dollars

-Additionally, cycle time drops drastically, too, so invoices are paid in a matter of days, sometimes even hours.
+Cycle times also dropped, so invoices are paid in a matter of days, sometimes even hours.
 As a result, late payments are a thing of the past and early-pay discounts have become the new norm.
 The accounts payable function, in short, morphs from a cost center in the back office into a significant contributor to the bottom line.

-The 7 Benefits of Accounts Payable Automation
+6 Benefits of Accounts Payable Automation

 Embracing Change with Accounts Payable Automation Software